 where $u$ typically denotes the concentration, $H(u)$ is the Helmholtz free energy density, $\varepsilon$ is proportional to the thickness of the transition region between two phases.
 For further insights into the derivation of both first and second-order unconditionally energy-stable numerical schemes based on equation \eqref{chee}, the work in \cite{Rain20} serves as a comprehensive reference.

 In addition, one could derive the fidelity term as the $L^2$ gradient flow of energy defined by

-Let us note that modified CHE \eqref{che-old} is not strictly a gradient flow but could be interpreted as the superposition of gradient descent with respect to $H^{-1}$ inner product for energy defined with \eqref{chee} and the gradient descent with the respect to $L^2$ inner product defined with \eqref{fede-1}.
+Let us note that the modified CHE \eqref{che-old} is not strictly a gradient flow but can be interpreted as the superposition of gradient descent with respect to the $H^{-1}$ inner product for the energy defined by \eqref{chee} and the gradient descent with respect to the $L^2$ inner product defined by \eqref{fede-1}.

-As we will see in Section 4, the numerical method based on convexity splitting can be applied to the modified CHE \eqref{che-old} by applying it to functionals $\mathcal{E}_1$ and $\mathcal{E}_2$ separately.
+As we will see in Section 4, the numerical method based on convexity splitting can be applied to the modified CHE \eqref{che-old} by applying it separately to the functionals $\mathcal{E}_1$ and $\mathcal{E}_2$ separately.